dmlc/xgboost/doc/tutorials/c_api_tutorial.rst

 Usefull Tips To Remember
 ************************

-Below are some usefull tips while using C API:
+Below are some useful tips while using C API:

 1. Error handling: Always check the return value of the C API functions.

 a.
 In a C application: Use the following macro to guard all calls to XGBoost's C API functions.
-The macro prints all the error/ exception occured:
+The macro prints all the error/ exception occurred:

 .. highlight:: c
    :linenothreshold: 5